pixpilot/scaffoldfy/docs/GETTING_STARTED.md

 # Getting Started

-This guide will help you get started with **@pixpilot/scaffoldfy** (formerly scaffoldfy) - a flexible and powerful template initialization utility for automating project setup, cleanup, and configuration tasks.
+This guide will help you get started with **@pixpilot/scaffoldfy** (formerly scaffoldfy) - a flexible and powerful task automation utility for project setup, cleanup, and configuration tasks.

 ## Installation